DataDog/hiring-engineers/answers.md

 # Final Question

 I think the hospitality industry could easily benefit from Datadog's product.
 Whether it comes to reservations, inventory, seating availability, ticket availability or managing all the applications, services, and infrastructure to keep it running efficiently and effectively.

+[vagrant-ssh]: ./snapshots/vagrant-ssh-snapshot.png "how to know you're in a SSH environment in a Vagrant VM"
+[python-app]: ./snapshots/apm-python-app-snapshot.png "view of basic python app to get APM working with Datadog"
+[timeboard]: ./snapshots/create-timeboard-scripts-snapshot.png "view of syntax of writing a post curl request to create a timeboard with Datadog's API"
+[check-config]: ./snapshots/custom-check-config-snapshot.png "custom datadog agent check sending a random number from 0 - 1000"
+[metric-interval]: ./snapshots/custom-metric-config-snapshot.png "config setup for custom metric changing default collection interval from 30 to 45 seconds"
+[downtime1]: ./snapshots/custom-metric-monitor-downtime-snapshot.png "steps 1-2 preview on how I created my monitor downtime for the weekends"
+[downtime2]: ./snapshots/custom-metric-monitor-downtime-snapshot2.png "steps 1-2 preview on how I created my monitor downtime for weeknights"
+[monitor1]: ./snapshots/custom-metric-monitor-snapshot.png "metric monitor for thresholds to alert team in cases of potential threats or concerns"
+[monitor2]: ./snapshots/custom-metric-monitor-snapshot2.png "metric monitor syntax for including data in alerting email to team members"
+[apm-config]: ./snapshots/dd-agent-apm-config-snapshot.png "datadog.yaml datadog agent config file change to account for APM"
+[host-tags]: ./snapshots/dd-agent-tags-snapshot.png "virtual machine datadog agent config file host's tags"
+[keys]: ./snapshots/dd-api-keys-snapshot.png "datadog platform location for getting personal key information for the API and applications"
+[apm-docs]: ./snapshots/dd-apm-docs-snapshot.png "datadog apm python instructions to install agent package and connect the application with the agent configs"
+[apm]: ./snapshots/dd-apm-snapshot.png "datadog platform apm location"
+[mysql-integration]: ./snapshots/dd-integrations-mysql-snapshot.png "datadog platform integrations area for mysql"
+[integrations]: ./snapshots/dd-integrations-snapshot.png "datadog platform integration icon on navbar"
+[monitors]: ./snapshots/dd-monitors-snapshot.png "datadog platform monitors icon on navbar"
+[mysql-config]: ./snapshots/dd-mysql-integration-config-snapshot.png "mysql integration configuration to allow datadog to gain access and collect metrics"
+[host-map]: ./snapshots/host-map-tags-snapshot.png "datadog platform view of hosts and specific host's tags"
+[mysql-yaml]: ./snapshots/mysql-integration-config-snapshot.png "yaml file for mysql configuration to connect to datadog's agent"
+[mysql]: ./snapshots/mysql-snapshot.png "how the terminal will look when you type sudo mysql and you enter into a shell to communicate with its server"